PhoenixTales/phoenix-docs/lore/cults.md

 ### Origins of the Cult

-In Phoenix we explain the origins of the Cult based on the Comic in association with the founding of the empire.
+In the Phoenix lore, we explain the origins of the Cult based on the Comic in association with the founding of the empire.

-Rhobar I. attempted to reconcile the disputes of the priests and end the cultic wars by the proclamation of the faith in the three gods.
-There are other cults in the kingdom.
-But since Rhobar I. the *Cult of the Three Gods* is "states religion".
+Rhobar I. took measures against the decline of faith and end the cultic wars by the proclamation of the faith in the three gods and in order to reconcile the houses of Innos and Adanos (and the associated disputes of the priests).
+The cults of Innos, Adanos and Beliar were prevailing since a long time, but since Rhobar I. the *Cult of the Three Gods* is "states religion".

+Rhobars cult can be seen as something like an ecumenical movement of Myrtana (although less peaceful, but a brutal, a gothic one).

+By acquiring the Sceptre of Varant, claiming himself to be the governor of the highest god RA, identified with Innos he set himself into a lineage of the old realm.

+Rhobar II. later established the Inquisition as another measure, as a representation of Beliars justice.

 ## Sect of the Sleeper